We pack for a week’s worth of clothing regardless of how long we’re in Ireland. So this usually requires doing a wee bit of laundry in Ireland.

 The easiest of course is renting a self-catering apartment or cottage with a washer and dryer so you can do your laundry at your convenience.
-You used to have to rent a place like this by the week, but with the rise of Airbnb you can easily find a one with laundry facilities just for a night or two.
+Airbnb is an option or simple search for self-catering or holiday home in the town you’d like to stay.

 We once rented a little flat in Ramelton, County Donegal with a washer and dryer.
 I thought we would wash all of our clothes and toss them in the dryer before we went to bed anticipating they would be dry in the morning.

 The washer wasn’t big enough to fit all our clothes in one load.
 Then the dryer took forever.
-I would have just left the clothes for another day, but we were leaving the next morning.
-Joe, the wonderful husband that he is, stayed up late, switched the clothes and ran a couple extra dry cycles (he also ate all our snacks while waiting).
+Joe, the wonderful husband that he is, stayed up late, switched the clothes, and ran a couple extra dry cycles (he also ate all our snacks while waiting).

 Self-catering laundry tips:

 - Pack a travel clothesline if you know you’ll be washing and drying a lot.

 - Bring or plan to purchase laundry detergent in Ireland (not every unit supplies laundry soap).